geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-4.md

 Our trip couldn't have been timed more perfectly.
 The fjordlands gets a lot of rain (6-9 meters a year, if I recall), however we were treated to blue skies and warm weather throughout the voyage.

-We were hoping to catch a glimse of the rare [Fjordland Crested Penguin][5] and we got really lucky.
+We were hoping to catch a glimse of the rare [Fiordland Crested Penguin][5] and we got really lucky.
 A penguin couple were spotted hanging out on some rocks.
 Melissa was very excited, as she loves penguins!

-![Fjordland Crested Penguins][10]
+![Fiordland Crested Penguins][10]

 As we got closer to the open waters, we made a stop at an island where [New Zealand Fur Seals][6] sleep and sun themselves during the day.